logicalhan/rickshaw_rails/README.md

     //= require rickshaw_with_d3

-You can also require d3 and rickshaw seperately if you want:
+You can also require d3 and rickshaw separately if you want:

     //= require d3.v2
     //= require rickshaw